cirKITers/Quafel-PSE-2024/README.md

 ### Additional information
 - The web application can be accessed at `http://localhost:8000/`
 - The simulated hardware-profile is available via ssh at `localhost:2222` with the credentials `user:password`
+- The simulated output-server is available via ssh at `localhost:2223` with the credentials `user:password`

+### Test the website
+If the docker-containers are running, the simulated hardware-profile can be used.
+The connection-string for it is `test://hardware.profile:22`.